Resources

 - I-94 Arrival/Departure Record

-If your I-20 was issued by LBCC, you may work part-time (20 hours per week or less) on the LBCC campuses during fall, winter, and spring terms.
+If your I-20 was issued by LBCC, so you may work part-time (20 hours per week or less) for LBCC campuses only during fall, winter, and spring terms.
 On-campus employment is “incident to status.”
 If you are not in lawful F-1 status, you are not eligible for on-campus employment.
+No off campus employment is allowed for general employment.

 During annual vacation periods (i.e. summer break), students are allowed to work full-time on campus.